lowRISC/opentitan/hw/ip/tlul/doc/dv/index.md

 #### Functional coverage
 To ensure high quality constrained random stimulus, it is necessary to develop a functional coverage model.
 The following covergroups have been developed to prove that the test intent has been adequately met:
-* common covergroup from tl_agent:  Cover each host/device reaches its maximum outsanding requests
+* common covergroup from tl_agent:  Cover each host/device reaches its maximum outstanding requests
 * same_device_access_cg:            Cover each device has been accessed by all its hosts at the same time
 * same_source_access_cg:            Cover all hosts use the same ID at the same time and all the IDs have been used at this sequence
 * max_delay_cg:                     Cover zero delay, small delay and large delay have been used in every host and device